A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Phase Transition

-It is important to note that the total effective potential given in Eq.\ref{vtot} depends on the gauge explicitly.
-Thus the important ingredients that are required for the study of phase transition, namely the order parameter $\zeta_{c}$, and also the extremas of the effective potential are gauge dependent\cite{PhysRevD.9.3320,Laine_1995,Garny_2012,Espinosa_2017,Patel:2011th}.
-In our case, all the finite temperature calculations are done in Landau gauge ($\xi=0$).\footnote{As the effective potential calculations depend on the gauge choice explicitly, a gauge-independent detailed analysis is beyond the scope of this paper.
-Further details can be found in \cite{NIELSEN1975173,PhysRevD.13.3469}.}
+It is important to note that the total effective potential given in Eq.\ref{vtot} depends on the choice of gauge explicitly.
+Thus, the order parameter $\zeta_{c}$, and the extremas of the effective potential are gauge dependent, which are the important ingredients required for the study of phase transition \cite{PhysRevD.9.3320,Laine_1995,Garny_2012,Espinosa_2017,Patel:2011th}.
+In our case, all the finite temperature calculations are done in Landau gauge ($\xi^{'}$),\,\footnote{As the effective potential calculations depend on the gauge choice explicitly, a gauge-independent detailed analysis is beyond the scope of this paper.
+Further details can be found in \cite{NIELSEN1975173,PhysRevD.13.3469}. } where $\xi^{'}$ is a gauge-fixing parameter.

 We generate the results of the phase structures of the scalar fields using the publicly available CosmoTransition package \cite{Wainwright_2012}.
-We present four Benchmark Points representing SFOPT in Table \ref{table_BP} contained in Sec.\ref{sec:-results}.
-In our analysis, we obtain two main phase transition patterns which we characterize as Type A and Type B phase transitions. \begin{itemize} \item {\bf Type A}: single-step, first-order phase transition. \item {\bf Type B}: two-step, the first step is first-order while the second step is second-order. \end{itemize} BP 1 and BP 2 fall in the Type A category while BP 3 and BP 4 fall in the Type B category.
-We represented the phase structure of the fields as a function of the temperature of BP 1 and BP 3 as an example of Type A and Type B phase transition respectively in Fig.\ref{figPT} of Sec.\ref{sec:-results}.
-Further detailed discussions regarding the phase structure of the BPs are provided in Sec.\ref{sec:-results}.
+In our analysis, we obtain two main phase transition patterns.
+We characterize them as Type I and Type II phase transitions. \begin{itemize} \item {\bf Type I}: single-step, first-order phase transition. \item {\bf Type II}: two-step, the first step is first-order while the second step is second-order.